tsgoten/cs70-website/policies.md

 - Midterm: 30%
 - Final: 40%

-There will also be a “no-homework” option (primarily test based), with a score computed without homework as follows:
+There will also be a “no-homework” option with a score computed without homework as follows:

 - Discussion Attendance: 6.25%
-- Vitamins: 6.25%
+- Vitamins: 6.25% (lowest three vitamins dropped)
 - Midterm: 37.5%
 - Final: 50%